QuanergySystems/quanergy_client_ros/README.md

 rosrun can also be used to run client_node directly with all options controllable at the command line.

+In either case, RVIZ can be used to view the point clouds.
 ## Build Instructions
 [Ubuntu 18.04 LTS](readme/ubuntu1804.md)